cbarria/Antaras/README.txt

 Instructions:

-1.- Check for the ZF.txt file generated in matlab with the antaras script.
+1.- Check for the ZF.txt file generated in Matlab with the Antaras.m script.
 2.- always make clean the project, if it is the first time 3.- make plot, to compile the faust code into a C++ executable.
 4.- python plot.py, to generate graphics.